Timmyway/image-optimizer/README.md

 # image-optimizer
 # Read Me Template

-> This is a tool developped in Python with the GUI framework PyQT6.
+> This is a tool developed in Python with the GUI framework PyQT6.

 ---